-Dept. of Health Infectious Disease Specialist, Dr. Tai Hunte-Ceasar, said Friday the territory is "entering into a state of endemicity where Covid-19 will continuously be prevalent throughout the territory and Covid levels will rise depending on the level of activity and variants circulating among the community."
+Dept. of Health Infectious Disease Specialist, Dr. Tai Hunte-Ceasar, said on May 14 that the territory is "entering into a state of endemicity where Covid-19 will continuously be prevalent throughout the territory and Covid levels will rise depending on the level of activity and variants circulating among the community."